wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-configure.md

 ![](./media/web-sites-configure/configure03.png)

-The full FTP user name is “app\username” where *app* is the name of your web app.
-The username is listed in the web app blade, under **Essentials**.
+The full FTP user name is âapp\usernameâ where *app* is the name of your web site.
+The username is listed in the web site blade, under **Essentials**.

 ![](./media/web-sites-configure/configure02.png)